 - Protect your ankles.
 People with ankle concerns should take additional steps to avoid future injury.
 If you are prone to ankle injury, choose a walking shoe that provides a good base, such as a high-top, which can act as a brace to stabilize your ankle.

 - Your shoes won’t last a lifetime.
 “Most people don’t keep track of how many miles they put on their shoes,” Schweitzer said.
 “I tell people 400 miles, in general, is the lifetime of a shoe.”
 If you’re not sure how many miles you’ve put on your shoes, calculate your shoes’ years-of-use.
 “Don’t keep the same pair for more than five years,” he said.
 “The mechanical properties break down over time and they are no longer the shoe you first bought.”
+It’s also helpful to have two pairs of shoes and alternate between them.

 - Take it slow.
 If you’re just starting a walking exercise program, take it slow.
 “Build up your miles and your speed gradually,” Schweitzer said.

 - Listen to your feet.
 If you experience pain or swelling, your feet are trying to tell you something.
 You may be doing too much, or you may need a different pair of walking shoes.
-If you experience sudden pain, or pain that lasts over a period of weeks, it may be a sign of something serious.
+If you experience sudden pain or pain that lasts over a period of weeks, it may be a sign of something serious.
 Contact your doctor if the pain stops you from participating in your daily activities.